 Quitting smoking.
 Keeping a gratitude journal.
 Developing a mindfulness practice.
-Whether we want to break habits, or create new ones, the process can be complicated.
-Most of us have made resolutions to break or create habits, only to relapse in our existing behaviours.
+Whether we want to break certain habits or create new, healthy ones, the process can be complicated.
+Indeed, most of us have made resolutions to break bad habits in the past only to fall back into old patterns.

-Learn how to create habits... and break destructive ones
+Learn how to create healthy habits... and break destructive ones

-Studies have shown that certain habits, like making your bed, exercising, or keeping a journal, can keystone other habits.
-Recognize a keystone habit that works for you, and use it to develop other habits.
+Studies have shown that certain healthy habits like making your bed, exercising, or keeping a journal, can keystone other habits.
+So, recognize a keystone habit that works for you, and use it to develop other healthy habits.

-To avoid falling back into our bad habits, or not succeeding in creating new ones, it's essential to recognise and counteract loopholes, like false choice loopholes, tomorrow loopholes, this-doesn’t count loopholes, fake self-actualisation loopholes, or one-time loopholes.
-Recognise these kinds of loopholes and counter them with if-then plans to strengthen your automaticity.
+To avoid falling back into our bad habits, or not succeeding in creating new, healthier ones, it's essential to recognise and counteract loopholes, like false choice loopholes, tomorrow loopholes, this-doesn’t count loopholes, fake self-actualisation loopholes, or one-time loopholes.
+Recognise these kinds of loopholes and counter them with “if-then” plans to strengthen your automaticity.
 Ultimately, breaking or creating habits help us in living the life we want to live.

 Arlo is a filmmaker, artist, lecturer, and intermittent practitioner of metta meditation and morning yoga.
 When not dreaming about impossible projects and making them happen in the most impractical ways possible, he journals, listens to jazz, or cuddles with his better half.

 Swimming is one of the best overall exercises for health, but what are the added benefits of wild or open water swimming?
 Dee Marques dives into the